I came upon a realization lately - there seems to be a common thread to…

 Oh Wait!

-Don’t forget the nose!!!
+Don’t forget the gnome’s nose!!!
 I used some flesh coloured knee-highs and stuffed a ball shape.
 Tie it tight and cut excess off with a couple inches to secure it to the hat.
 A couple stitches through the bottom will imitate nostrils.
-A bit of blush or pink dry-brushing and it’s a nose!
+A bit of blush or pink dry-brushing and it becomes a frosty nose!

 Since the planters are quite large these planter Gnomes (I should make some ladies too!) are over 5 feet tall.
-They flank the doors perfectly but you can adjust for your own scale.
+They flank the doors perfectly on the porch but you can adjust for your own scale.

-What is he muttering?!
-‘Too much standing around waiting for people…
+What, is he muttering something?!
+‘Too much standing around waiting for people…’

 But to all our amazement we already experienced an ice-storm!
-Now he was really complaining!
-Don’t despair, he’s warm and can handle it quite well.
+Now he was ‘really complaining’!
+Don’t despair, he’s warm and can handle the outdoor use quite well.

 Here’s to a great Holiday season and so many smiles as friends & family come by to visit.
 I hope you too plan to spread the smiles with these planter Gnomes!